Derivation of the compressible Euler equations from the dynamics of interacting Bose gas in the hard-core limit regime: Semiclassical Limit of the Modified Gross--Pitaevskii Equation

 Here, the convergence rate $\eta(\ve)$, which tends to zero as $\ve\to 0$, depends on the profile near the zero point of the potential $v(x)$. \end{enumerate} \end{prop} \begin{proof} It suffices to consider the case $\la(N)\rightarrow \infty$, since the case $\la(N)= 1$ follows in a similar manner.
 The proof follows from \cite{chen2023derivation} with some slight modifications; nevertheless, we present it here for completeness.
-By a direct calculation and the continuity equations~\eqref{eq:Hartree-continuity} (cf. \cite[Proposition 3.3]{chen2023derivation}), we have
+By a direct calculation (cf. \cite[Proposition 3.3]{chen2023derivation}), we have

 where $\bu = (u^1, u^2, u^3)$ and the error term is given by

 Then, by H\"{o}lder's inequality, we obtain

 It remains to estimate the error term $\mathrm{Er}$.
 For the $\mathrm{Er}_{1}$ term, by H\"{o}lder's inequality, we obtain